Homes

 FOUNDATIONAL SUCCESSES FROM PHASE 1 (2020 – 2022)

 In the first phase of our work, we focused on laying the foundation for meaningful progress.
 We learned that increasing construction efficiency and expanding options for unconventional housing are highly interconnected and adjusted our next phase of tactics accordingly.
-We accomplished more than 80 percent of the actions we set out to achieve in the Sustainable Homes ambition; remaining actions were rolled into Phase 2 or set aside in favor of more effective tactics.
+We accomplished more than 80 percent of the actions we set out to achieve; remaining actions were rolled into Phase 2 or set aside in favor of more effective tactics.

 KEY ACCOMPLISHMENTS

-• Building on this success, in 2021 we funded a second design research project, “A Just Home for the Arkansas Timberlands.”
+- Building on this success, in 2021 we funded a second design research project, “A Just Home for the Arkansas Timberlands.”
 Together, these projects amplified the school’s emphasis on timber and wood products, as well as affordable housing.
-Both projects have expanded into additional work with new partners interested in using mass timber for affordable housing and in rural, forest-centered communities.
+Both projects grew into additional work with new partners interested in using mass timber for affordable housing and in rural, forest-centered communities.

-• In 2020, we became a Founding Partner of Ivory Innovations.
-To support solution development for the housing affordability crisis, Ivory Innovations brings public and private organizations together to support and promote innovations in the fields of policy, regulatory, finance, construction and design.
-Weyerhaeuser provides financial resources for research and supports an annual award to recognize innovative solutions and initiatives to engage university students in addressing housing affordability.
+- In 2020, we became a Founding Partner of Ivory Innovations.
+To support solution development for the housing affordability crisis, Ivory Innovations brings public and private organizations together to support and promote innovations in the policy, regulations, finance, construction and design.
+Weyerhaeuser provides financial resources for research and supports an annual award to recognize innovative solutions and initiatives that engage university students in addressing housing affordability.

-• In 2021, we were the lead sponsor for Operation Tiny Home’s “Alpha” House, a prototype for a small home, built in part from our products, that was then donated to Mattersville, a community supporting veteran housing.
+- In 2021, we were the lead sponsor for Operation Tiny Home’s “Alpha” House, a prototype for a small home, built partly with our products, that was later donated to Mattersville, a community supporting veteran housing.

-• Since 2021, we have sponsored the International Mass Timber Report, which informs the International Mass Timber Conference, the world’s largest gathering of mass timber experts.
-We participated in panels and other discussions at the Mass Timber Conference to both learn and share information.
+- Since 2021, we have sponsored the International Mass Timber Report, which informs the International Mass Timber Conference, the world’s largest gathering of mass timber experts.
+We participated in panels and other discussions at the Mass Timber Conference to learn and share information.

-• In 2021, our government relations team worked with our business leaders to identify innovative wood building materials and mass timber building-code adoption as a top priority in our legislative action plans.
+- In 2021, our government relations team worked with our business leaders to identify innovative wood building materials and mass timber building-code adoption as top priorities in our legislative action plans.